Traditional Media vs. New Media: Which Methods Belong in Your Marketing Plan?

 With pay-per-click (PPC) advertising, you can choose which keywords and phrases you want to trigger your advertisements.
 Then, if your bid is the highest, your ads will display above organic search results for those terms.
 And you only pay when people click on your advertisements, so if nobody clicks your ads, you won't pay a cent.

 One of the main benefits of PPC is that results are instantaneous.
 Unlike SEO, which can take several weeks before you see results, PPC ads can start driving qualified traffic to your website the minute they're clicked to go live.
 If you're looking to quickly boost sales, PPC is a great option.

-Content marketing is a form of marketing that has exploded in popularity over the last three to four years.
+Content marketing is a form of marketing with new media that has exploded in popularity over the last three to four years.
 As its name suggests, this marketing method relies on the distribution of content—including written content like articles, blog posts, and guides, as well as visual content like videos—to appeal to potential customers and business leads.

 The popularity of content marketing has stemmed from the fact that consumers tend to react very well to businesses that provide entertaining, engaging, or helpful content.
 A consumer is much more likely to learn more about an unknown company if it has provided them something of value—like an answer to a question or a guide to performing a complex task.

 Content marketing is also popular because it is able to have an impact on a website’s SEO.
 Google tends to rank websites higher that are providing substantial, worthwhile content that also uses the targeted keywords we mentioned above.
 This is another factor that has helped content marketing gain prevalence.